GerhardAhrens/TryConvert/README.md

 ## TryConvert for any Type

 The TryConvert class provides a collection of methods for converting types.
+I think the creation and use of extension is a good thing.
+Extension can be easily applied to a data type.
+But a disadvantage is, that it is not possible to filter or group extension.
+So it is possible that per data type many extension methods are shown per data type.
+Thus the selection becomes unclear.

 ### Example
 ```